 How well does the product solve the problem?
 Does it do everything it promises?
 How does it work? (again, this is based on your product research)

-Take note that no product or services is perfect.
+Take note that no product or services are perfect.
 Don’t make the review one-sided.
 Doing this will not look like a genuine review. making it appear more biased.

 When you’re done this part, make a firm conclusion, a value statement.